MuhammadUsmanAslam/TDD_project/README.md

 # TDD_project
-# school-library
-This is an application that have book records, adds the names of new teachers and students, add new books and save records of who borrowed a given book and when.
+This is an application that was developed following TDD rules.

 <a name="readme-top"></a>